microsoft/pxt-common-packages/libs/light/docs/reference/light/colors.md

 # colors

-Gets the RGB value of a known color
+Get the RGB value of one of the known colors.

 ```sig
 light.colors(Colors.Red);